micoxion/AttoviaWiki/content/Countries/Kingdom of Helva/Towns and Cities/Waterhelm.md

 - Bakery
 	 A gnome by the name of Chyou Shen runs the large bakery here in waterhelm, exiled from her home by her family she was granted a paltry sum to start a bakery with and has turned it into this massive financial gain.
 - Forge Masters
-	 A nation famous goliath run smithy renowned for their unique one-edged blades.
+	 A nation famous [[Yewdi]] run smithy renowned for their unique one-edged blades.
 A style of weaponry brought in from their [[Strana Gigantov]] heritage.
 Many of their weapons are commissioned works used as a symbol of status.
 - The Pot Boils Over
 	 At first you might think you have found a new entrance to the sewers when you descend some 15 feet below the streets surface to this little shop of magical mixes.
-Run by Helen a portly hilldwarf woman who has a large quantity of drying herbs woven into the many locks and braids of her beard.
+Run by Helen a portly [[Tréigtheoir Sliabh]] woman who has a large quantity of drying herbs woven into the many locks and braids of her beard.
 She cares not for the outward appearance of her clientele, and will happily sell her work to anyone who might find it useful.
 - A Treasure's Crest
 	 A Krest Man named Kardinaul who is in for half the year and out the other half collects and sells wondrous items of all kinds in his small shop that is full of trinkets both powerful and useless.
 -